LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/branches.rst

 A quick way to check on your branches is to use the command ``git branch``.
 This will display a complete list of your branches.
-There will also be some visual cue to let you know which branch you are on.
+There will also be some visual cues to let you know which branch you are on.
 This could be a unique color or an ``*``; it depends on the terminal.

-Before you start coding, it can be a good idea to start by running a ``git status`` or ``git branch`` to make sure you are in the right place.
+Before you start coding, run a
+``git status`` or ``git branch`` to make sure you are in the right place.
 Even if you haven't added any branches yet, you can still use this command.